 If you’re outside of the U.S.: Click here.

 The official list of required documents are listed at the bottom of this application here provided by the Embassy of Djibouti in Washington D.C.
-The Embassy of Djibouti in Kenya also provides the documents and fees required.

 - Visa Fee: Check the links above for the latest visa fee.